withastro/docs/src/pages/basic-concepts/markdown-content.md

 Layout files are normal `.astro` components.
 Any Frontmatter defined in your `.md` page will be exposed to the Layout component as the `content` prop. `content` also has an `astro` key which holds special metadata about your file, like the complete Markdown `source` and a `headings` object.

 Keep in mind that the only guaranteed variables coming from the `content` prop object are `astro` and `url`.
-An example of what a blog post `content` variable might look like is as follows:
+An example of what a blog post `content` object might look like is as follows:

 ```json
 {